 - Satisfactory completion of Australian Year 12 (or equivalent)

-- Student must obtain a ‘Working with Children Check’.
+- Student must obtain a ‘Working with Children Check’ prior to commencing the placement.

 Please refer to Fees & Charges.